cvaldovinos/cs124-lab2/design/design.md

 # Design Decisions

 Most of our design remains unchanged from Lab 1.
-For a more general overview of our design decisions, please This section will describe changes to our design that differ from what's stated in the Lab 1 Markdown.
+For a more general overview of our design decisions, please visit the separate Markdown page linked at the top of this one.
+This section will describe changes to our design that differ from what's stated in the Lab 1 Markdown.

 Originally we wanted to use gestures to control things like selecting lines and deleting lines.
 However, we decided that